I’m Michele Sidorenkov

 Besides food, another big part of my life is travel.
 Mark travels often for work and because I can work on my blog remotely, I sometimes go with!
 We never know if he’ll be traveling to LA for a year or spend a week in the middle of nowhere, it’s always changing which is pretty fun.

 Before meeting Mark, I studied abroad in London and Italy, and taught English in South Korea, with plenty of solo trips in between.
-Travel is my second favorite thing to share here on the blog (right behind recipes!) and no matter where I go, I always end up in a market or local restaurant with hundreds of photos on my camera.
+I also spent a summer in Vermont as the culinary and nutrition intern for EatingWell Magazine, where I recipe tested along side some incredibly inspiring registered dietitians.
+Travel is my second favorite thing to share here on the blog (right behind recipes!) and no matter where I go, I always end up in a local market or restaurant with hundreds of photos on my camera.

 MORE ON BECOMING A REGISTERED DIETITIAN NUTRITIONIST